Integrative Psychotherapy Montana

 Concerns Addressed

-Understand how early attachment and developmental experiences influence present-day challenges
+Understand how early developmental experiences influence present-day challenges

 Treat anxiety disorders, chronic stress, and panic symptoms